Hate sitting through hours of boring lectures without understanding or having the chance to apply your learning? You’re not alone.

-This blog post focuses on what makes team-based learning (TBL) exceed standard classroom teaching.
+This blog post focuses on what makes Team-based Learning (TBL) exceed standard classroom teaching.

-A study done in 2010 recorded that students who use TBL had an average 5.9% improvement in their results and students in the lower quartile showing a slightly larger increase in results (7.9%).
+A study done in 2010 recorded that students who use TBL had an average 5.9% improvement in their results and students in the lower quartile showed a slightly larger increase in results (7.9%).
 Another survey done in 2016 revealed that 77% of the respondents felt that they learn better from TBL compared to lectures.

 In other words, TBL is proven to work.
 The benefits of TBL include: